contensis/docs-management-http/permissions/overview.md

 # Permissions overview

-There are three system defined permissions that can be assigned, these are:
+There are three system defined permissions for entries that can be assigned, these are:

 |            |                                                                                                                                  |
 |------------|----------------------------------------------------------------------------------------------------------------------------------|